SkiLov3/AliceStakePool/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Alice Stake Pool Operator Profile
+-Ran by Cloud / Systems Engineer who works for a promeinent SF tech company.
+Regular Job duties include management of a full AWS stack along with a physical infrastructure.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for